 President, Pinewood Atlanta Studios

-Frank Patterson is a studio executive, entrepreneur and higher education thought leader currently serving as president of Pinewood Atlanta Studios, the nation's third-largest production studio, and the largest studio complex in the U.S. outside of Hollywood.
+Frank Patterson is a studio executive, entrepreneur and higher education thought leader currently serving as president of Pinewood Atlanta Studios, the nation's second-largest production studio, and the largest studio complex in the U.S. outside of Hollywood.
 Pinewood Atlanta's recent credits include Ant Man and The Wasp (2018), Avengers: Infinity War (2018), Spider-Man: Homecoming (2017), and Passengers (2017).

 Throughout his career, he has founded and led several film production companies, including Houston Cinema Group, Envisage Media and Pulse Evolution Corporation, a technology company that produces hyperrealistic digital humans for live and virtual reality applications.